FinancialForecasters/financial_forecaster/README.md

-avg-fees-per-transaction | Amount in $USD of average fees per transaction (by day) cost-per-transaction-percent | cost-per-transaction | difficulty |
+avg-fees-per-transaction | Amount in $USD of average fees per transaction (by day) cost-per-transaction-percent | cost-per-transaction | difficulty | A score of how difficult it is to produce a new block on the blockchain. hash-rate | Typically hashes/second that is an indicator of security and applied computational power to the blockchain. miners-revenue | Fees are distributed to whichever miner successfully finds and completes the correct proof of work to add a new block to the blockchain. transaction-fees-to-miners | Fees are distributed to whichever miner successfully finds and completes the correct proof of work to add a new block to the blockchain.
-hash-rate |
-miners-revenue |
-transaction-fees-to-miners |

 ## Project Plan